 Albania’s good name in the world depends on the current performance of the countryALTax

 A part of the economy is in frequent cyclical periods without rhythm and without being able to be part of regional development’s race.
-From the analysis of the main economic indicators and projects launched it seems that the government / s has not resisted the temptation to open many projects and jobs within one mandate.
-Mostly they have preferred those projects that are considered major, forgetting the details that make up the project and creating major problems that are systematically left as a burden to be kept by the government who’s takes office.
-Based on this post-1990s political experience, we realize that it has been easy for governments to draw up a long list of things to do, but it has been much more complicated to decide what not to do.
+From the analysis of the main economic indicators and projects launched the government has not resisted the temptation to open many projects and jobs within one mandate.
+Mostly they have preferred those projects that are considered major, forgetting the details that make up the project and creating major problems that are systematically left as a burden to be kept by the government whose takes office.
+Based on this post-1990s political experience, we realize that it has been easy for governments to draw up a lengthy list of things to do, but it has been much more complicated to decide what not to do.

-To illustrate the comment, let us take a look at the performance of gross capital formation in the last decade.
+To illustrate the comment, let us look at the performance of gross capital formation in the last decade.

 In the case of its increase in relation to GDP is a reality that shows that investments have grown up, which affect economic development (a) by increasing per capita income and consequently increase purchasing power, which, in turn, creates more effective demand and (b) increased investment leads to increased output.